 13. Visit the city's biggest and smallest parks

-Portland is well-known as a city with lots of green space.
+Portland is well-known for lots of green space and one of the top dog-friendly cities in the USA.
 There are plenty of city parks to choose from, but if you want to get into nature and also have a unique "park" experience, we've got two parks to add to your list!

 Portland's Biggest Park: Forest Park